rules-proto-grpc/rules_proto_grpc/docs/transitivity.rst

 produces compilation failures or runtime bugs.
 For other languages, such as Python, this just meant unnecessary duplicate files in the output binaries.

-Therefore, in this release of rules_proto_grpc, there is now a recommedned option to bundle only the direct proto dependencies into  the libraries, without including the compiled transitive proto files.
+Therefore, in release 3.0.0 of rules_proto_grpc, there is now a recommended option to bundle only the direct proto dependencies into  the libraries, without including the compiled transitive proto files.
 This is done by replacing the ``deps`` attr on ``lang_{proto|grpc}_{compile|library}`` with the ``protos`` attr.
 Since this would be a substantial breaking change to drop at once on a large project, the new behaviour is opt-in in 3.0.0 and the old method continues to work throughout the 3.x.x release cycle.
-Rules using the previous deps attr will have a warning written to console to signify that your library may be bundling more than expect and should switch attr.
+Rules using the previous deps attr will have a warning written to console to signify that your library may be bundling more than expected and should switch attr.

 As an additional benefit of this change, we can now support passing arbitrary per-target rules to protoc through the new ``options`` attr of the rules, which was a much sought after change that was impossible in the aspect based compilation.